friemen/zackzack/README.md

   your prior evaluations will be gone.

-### To produce something to publish

-`lein do clean, jar` or execute `./produce.sh`.

-You'll find the JS build results in resources/public.
-Use the index.html to start the frontend without the backend.
-If the backend is started you can use http://localhost:8080/index.html.

-### To use cljsbuild auto and develop without REPL connection
+### To use cljsbuild auto and develop Cljs without REPL connection

 `lein with-profile auto do, cljsbuild auto` or execute `./auto.sh`.